taylorc93/hackathon2014/README.md

 3. Chorus, Tremelo, and Ring Modulation effects
 4. Add new notes with customizable pitch and octave
 5. Can choose from 1 of 16 preset wave forms for the sounds.
+6. Reset wave to initial preset

 ### Todo

-1. Handle multitouch smoothly for edit
-2. Make notes more customizable
+* Make notes more customizable
-3. Reset button
-4. More preset note configurations
+* More preset note configurations
-5. Figure out octave color scheme
+* Figure out octave color scheme
-6. Slideable panels for settings and effects
+* Slideable panels for settings and effects
-7. Choose scale
+* Choose scale
-8. Add hold note option
-9. Configure all up and all down
+* Configure all up and all down
-10. Note chaining
+* Note chaining
-11. User defined colors
+* User defined colors
-12.
+* Streamline interface for quicker actions